 At Warren Park Primary School, we strive to inspire curiosity in our children when they are learning about where they have come from and how past events and significant people from the past have helped to shape their future.
-School trips and historical visitors bring our History units to life and encourage the children to explore and develop an understanding of each History unit.
+School trips and historical visitors and enquiry boxes bring our History units to life and encourage the children to explore and develop an understanding of each History unit.
 History provides opportunities for children to refine and develop the core skills of English and Maths whilst allowing links to all other areas of the curriculum.

 - To enable pupils to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.

 - For children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups as well as their own identity and the challenges of their time.

 - For children to learn about the significance of our local history and how this has impacted on our lives now.

 - To enable children to have the knowledge for them to draw on and transform it into a constructive historical argument.

 - Teachers impart good subject knowledge to provide History units in a chronological narrative to show how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world.